microsoft/vscode-essentials/docs/en/03-customization.md

 ## Customize your editor

 One of the strengths of VS Code is its ability to be customized and fully adapted to your needs.
-Thus, you can modify the appearance of the editor, add extensions, change or create your own keyboard shortcuts, and much more.
+Thus, you can change the appearance of the editor, add extensions, change or create your own keyboard shortcuts, and much more.

 One of the first things done after installing VS Code is choosing a theme.
 There are hundreds available, and you can even create your own.
 If you open the command palette and search for the option `Preferences: Color Theme`, you can choose one from the list of available themes.